m1221/BigScreenGames/jeopardy/README.md

 ## I. Setup the Classroom and the Game
 * Double-click on 'jeopardy.html' to open the game.
 * Divide the classroom into three to five teams.
+* Keep a ledger of earned money on the side
 * Explain the rules of the game in *general terms*.
   - **win condition:** get the most money by the end of the game
   - **game mechanics:**
     - a student choose questions from the game board
     - if a student answers correctly, their team gets the money
+      - to make the 'correct answer' sound, press the green button at the bottom right-hand corner of the screen
     - if a student answers incorrecty, another team can 'steal' the question
+      - to make the 'incorrect answer' sound, press the red button at the buttom right-hand corner of the screen
       - (**note**: the 'steal' mechanic is an important mechanic, as it will keep the students of all teams interested even when it's not their team's turn)
 * Choose a game or have the students choose a game.
 * Employ a mechanism to determine the order in which teams will play (who's first, second, third, etc.).